Saturday, August 19, 2006

 So I shot one picture of it sitting there.
 I realized that I had the sun in front of me, so I moved to the other side of this rather large praying mantis to take another shot.
 I noticed it was putting its front legs into the water as if to test how deep it is, then, to my utter amazement,

-it started walking through the water to the shrub.
 It has never occurred to me that an insect that can fly, would decide to cross a shallow body of water on foot to get to a shrub.
 This is the first adult I have seen this year, I do see quite a few small white ones, I am assuming they are very young.
 I am quite fascinated with the praying mantis, so I am hoping some of them will make our place their home so I can take more pictures of them.
 I have often seen them stay in the same place for many weeks.

 I used to have one sit on my window screen every evening for many weeks, I really missed it when it disappeared.